dotkernel/development/wsl/os/almalinux8/README.md

 [< DotKernel: Install development environment](../../../README.md)

+## Warning
+Not fully functional yet, because there's a known issue running systemd as PID1 inside WSL2.

+This causes crucial services (Apache, MySQL) not being possible to be started.

+If you still want to give it a try, you can proceed with the installation.

 ## Download AlmaLinux 8 WSL image
 Open Microsoft Store, in the search box type in: `AlmaLinux` and hit `Enter`.